 My teaching philosophy is informed by my desire to include theory and practice within every learning environment.
 My mission is to create a student-centered atmosphere that fosters engagement and reflection.
 Within the classroom I facilitate in-class time to explore, practice, and foster discussion through a mix of theory and practical application scenarios.
 Within department media and technology labs, I readily engage with all students who use the facilities to increase their understanding of new media equipment and the languages of visual styles.
+I consider myself to be a teacher-scholar-mentor, and support informal learning experiences and recognize that students come in to the classroom with a wealth of important experiences that can be built upon to further learn and grow knowledge together.

-While I am proud of all of my students, here are a few examples of some award-winning pieces my students have created.
+While I am proud of all of my students, here are a few examples of some recent award-winning pieces my students have created.

 Student work examples:

-Powerless: Six Stories of the 2013 Michigan Ice Storm http://spartannewsroom.com/powerless
+Powerless: Six Stories of the 2013 Michigan Ice Storm http://spartannewsroom.com/powerless (now inactive)

 This collaborative coding and reporting project has won three first place awards so far.